-- Erythropoietin: This hormone stimulates the bone marrow (the soft, spongy tissue inside the large bones in the body where blood cells are formed) to produce red blood cells.
-Where red blood cells transport oxygen to the cells of the body.
+- Erythropoietin: This hormone stimulates the bone marrow (the soft, spongy tissue inside the large bones of the body where blood cells are made) to produce red blood cells.
+Red blood cells carry oxygen to the cells of the body.

 - Renin: This hormone regulates blood pressure.

 - Calcitriol: This hormone tells the intestines to absorb calcium from the foods we eat.
 Calcium is a mineral that helps maintain healthy bones and teeth.

 Renal cell carcinoma is the most common form of cancer of the kidneys.
 However, there are different types of kidney cancer, including: